carun/carun.github.io/_drafts/2018-09-04-performance-of-d-atomics-vs-c++-atomics.md

 sys     0m0.000s
 ```

 Surprisingly D code is 20% faster than C++ version.
-Time to dig into the details.
+Let's look at the code.

 ## C++ code